ibuisic/dev_starter_kit/readme.md

 blocks style should go to the **components** or **regions** folder it depends on the design, but if necessary you can add a **blocks** folder and add all the individual blocks style there.
 Same thing goes for **views**, their style is usually in the **pages** folder.

+Mixins are stored in a seprated `mixins.less` file.

 ##2.
 Workflow
 ###1.
 Syntax

-Important guidelines:
+#### Important guidelines:
-2 spaces are used for indentation
+- 2 spaces are used for indentation
-Curly brackets go in the same line as the selector
+- Curly brackets go in the same line as the selector
+- Use a new line for every block, list or table element, and indent every such child element to show heirarchy and improve understanding
-Do not use brackets for invoked selectors, write `.hide` instead off `.hide()`.
+- Do not use brackets for invoked selectors, write `.hide` instead off `.hide()`.
+- When grouping selectors, keep individual selectors to a single line.
+- Include one space before the opening brace of declaration blocks
+- Place closing braces of declaration blocks on a new line
+- Include one space after : in each property
+- Each declaration should appear on its own line
+- End all declarations with a semi-colon
+- Comma-separated values should include a space after each comma

+#### Use Variables

+- Variablize all colors.
+- Numbers (other than 0 or 100%) with strong meaning or frequent use should be variables.
+- Use hyphens (-) in variable names.
+- Name variables based on what they represent, not their values, e.g. $text-size-large instead of $text-size-24.
+- Colors, fonts, and base measurements are all great candidates for variables.
+If you find yourself writing a number other than 0 or 100% more than once, make it a variable.

-Other guidelines:
+#### Other guidelines:

-Only use the `&:extend` directive to extend placeholders and re-usable classes, not other selectors Limit nesting to 2 level deep.
+- Only use the `&:extend` directive to extend placeholders and re-usable classes, not other selectors
+- Nesting selectors more than three levels deep and the code is at risk of being to reliant on HTML structure, overly-specific and difficult to understand.
+- 50 lines is reasonable length for keeping an entire block on a code editor screen without having to scroll.
+- Avoid Qualifying ID and class names with type selectors
-Avoid large numbers of nested rules.
+- Avoid large numbers of nested rules.
+- Don't include spaces after commas in RGB or RGBa colors
+- Do not specify units for zero values, e.g., `margin: 0;` instead of `margin: 0px;`
+- Lowercase all hex values, e.g., `#fff` instead of `#FFF`
+- Use shorthand hex values where available, e.g., `#fff` instead of `#ffffff `
+- Quote attribute values in selectors, e.g., `input[type="text"]`

 Don't over-abstract
 Write code to be readable and understandable, not to save bytes.

+Important thing:

+    !important
+    - nah, just don't

+- Use greater specificity to workaround using !important; -- you will be judged in the afterlife

 Comments are encouraged and should follow the below pattern: